 Investments in affiliates are accounted for by the equity method of accounting.
-Under this method, the Group's share of the post-acquisition profits or losses of affiliated companies is recognized in the income statement and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income.
+Under this method, the Group's share of the postacquisition profits or losses of affiliated companies is recognized in the income statement and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income.
 Unrealized gains on transactions between the Group and its affiliated companies are eliminated to the extent of the Group's interest in the affiliated companies; unrealized losses are also eliminated unless the transaction provides evidence of an impairment of the asset transferred.
 When the Group's share of losses in an affiliated company equals or exceeds its interest in the affiliated company, the Group does not recognize further losses, unless the Group has incurred obligations or made payments on behalf of the affiliated company.
 The Group is required to perform an impairment assessment of its investments whenever events or changes in business circumstances indicate that the carrying value of the investment may not be fully recoverable.
 An impairment loss is recorded when there has been a loss in value of the investment that is other than temporary.
-The Group has not recorded any impairment losses in any of the periods reported.
-As of December 31, 2019 and 2020, the Group determined that no such events were presented.
+As of December 31, 2020 and 2021, the Group determined that no such events were presented.
+The Group did not record any impairment losses in any of the periods reported.